 Spacing: Your line spacing should be big enough to ensure your resume doesn’t feel cluttered.

 White space: Leave enough white space between sections to ensure your resume isn’t crowded.

 Color: You can incorporate one or two colors, but make sure your color choice isn’t distracting.

 Resume length: Typically, your resume should be one page.
 You can extend to two pages if you have extensive experience and are applying for a higher level role.

 Now that you've filled in your professional experience and polished your resume, it's time to apply for your dream marketing job.

 Follow these tips, and you'll have your resume in the hands of every hiring manager you send it to.
 Do your research, determine your value proposition, and support every claim with data.
 You'll have no problem earning a job offer if you stick to this plan.

-You can also expedite the time it takes to write your resume by using one of these hiring manager approved resume templates.
+You can also improve your odds of getting an interview by choosing a hiring manager approved resume template from our online resume builder.
 They're easy to use and hassle-free so you can quickly shift your focus to job hunting.